-The tree planting strategy is to retain and protect existing Elm trees as well as the native canopy trees on the Southern side of park as well as the native carboy hees on the southern side of park street, Welmus parvifola 'Burnley Select', with exception to one Olive tree, to replace the existing olive that will need to be removed.
+The tree planting strategy is to retain and protect existing Elm trees as well as the native canopy trees on the Southern side of park street, West of Kings way.
+Nearly all proposed trees on Park street will be Ulmus parvifolia 'Burnley Select', with exception to one Olive tree, to replace the existing olive that will need to be removed.
 This is to ultimately create a boulevard feeling the length of the street and to tie in with character provided by the existing mature Elms.